DataONEorg/d1_python/d1_client_cli/doc/source/ref_package.rst

 create
 ``````
-Push the package out to DataONE.
+Save the package in DataONE.

 .. _help: